benzai10/bzt-website/content/blog/google-chromecast-3rd-generation/index.md

 Google Chromecast 3rd Generation
 ---

-I bought this steaming device online via MediaMarkt Germany since the current price of EUR 29.00 seemed to be quite attractive.
+I bought this streaming device online via MediaMarkt Germany since the current price of EUR 29.00 seemed to be quite attractive.
 Coming from South Korea, I first had to get used to the fact that delivery takes here almost a week but well, it's Coronatime and Easter weekend was in between, so no grudge here.

 I was rather surprised about the small size of the device after I took it out of the box.
 Installation was a breeze, plugging it in the HDMI port of the TV on one side and connect the other side with the power supply.
 A little bit annoying that it requires a separate power supply but I guess the HDMI port is not designed to also provide power.